igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 MySQL, but somehow it doesn't work at all with the H2 database.
 So, while researching this issue, I came across an informative article by Andrey
 Zahariev-Stoev: ["Handling Pessimistic Locking with JPA on Oracle, MySQL, PostgreSQL, Apache Derby and H2"](https://blog.mimacom.com/handling-pessimistic-locking-jpa-oracle-mysql-postgresql-derbi-h2/)
 .
-In this article, he explains in great detail the problems of concurrent database transactions and how they relate to exclusive pessimistic locking.
+In this article, he explains in great detail the problem of concurrent database transactions and how they relate to exclusive pessimistic locking.
 In addition, he offers several suggestions for implementing pessimistic locking when using the [Java Persistence API (JPA)](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html) with various RDBMS vendors.